Bag-Labs/greenhouse-job-board/README.txt

 == Description ==

 Plugin to pull a job board from greenhouse.io via their API and display it on your WordPress site.
 Use a shortcode with your URL Token to pull the data.
-Find your URL token on this page https://app.greenhouse.io/configure/dev_center/config when you are logged into your greenhouse account.
+Find your URL token on <a href="https://app.greenhouse.io/configure/dev_center/config" target="_blank">this page</a> when you are logged into your greenhouse account.
 Place `[greenhouse url_token="your_url_token"]` in your page or post.

 Requirements: